envato/cookie-consent/README.md

 ## Overview

 The npm package for cookie consent helpers.
+These functions are tighly coupled to usign the cookiebot api at the moment.

 ## Usage